uqlibrary/uqlibrary-reusable-components/applications/primo2/view_package/README.md

   - all global updates (eg fonts, colours, etc) to be updated in Primo's SASS package
   - SASS package can be downloaded from https://search.library.uq.edu.au/primo-explore/lib/scsss.tar.gz (check for changes after every PrimoUI update)

-- images
+- images includes
-  - TBA
+  - favicon.ico

 - html
-  - TBA
+  - landing page to contain NO elements

 - JavaScript
   - reusable components are injected by custom.js